KendyC/kendyc.github.io/ReadMe.md

 </center>

-<i>now everything's our technology
+<i>"now everything's our technology

-this world our classroom, our laboratory
+<i>this world our classroom, our laboratory

-and an uncertain future society means a lot more than just, <b>ME</b>
+<i>and an uncertain future society means a lot more than just, <b>ME</b>

-so together we build, getting stronger each time
+<i>so together we build, getting stronger each time

-we collaborate, create, design and combine
+<i>we collaborate, create, design and combine

-cause we, are the makers, the modders, the dreamers. the hackers, creators, designers, and schemers
+<i>cause we, are the makers, the modders, the dreamers. the hackers, creators, designers, and schemers

-we're the 'what if?'
+<i>we're the 'what if?'
 And 'I wonder why?' we're about thinking, tinkering and give it a try

-every problem, just an opportunity to improve our lives, our world, our community
+<i>every problem, just an opportunity to improve our lives, our world, our community

-what can we build? and what can we make? what can we fix? and what can we break?
+<i>what can we build? and what can we make? what can we fix? and what can we break?

-and as we learn, we play, we explore and race, we help make the world a better place
+<i>and as we learn, we play, we explore and race, we help make the world a better place

-and together...we make the future!</i>
+<i>and together...we make the future"